-The wishes of the victim in terms of how they want to proceed

-- The victim(s) should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered - we will balance this aspect and the need to balance our duty and responsibility to protect other children - The nature of the alleged incident(s) including might a crime have been committed and consideration of any display of harmful sexual behaviour - The ages of the students involved - The developmental stages of the students involved - Any power imbalance between the students (e.g. Is the alleged perpetrator significantly older?
-Does the victim have a disability or learning difficulty?) - If the alleged incident is a one off or a sustained pattern of abuse (the sustained pattern of abuse may not just be of a sexual nature) - That sexual violence and sexual harassment can take place within intimate personal relationships between peers - Whether there are ongoing risks to the victim, other children, adult students, or staff - Other related issues and wider context, including links to any forms of child exploitation
+- The wishes of the victim in terms of how they want to proceed; - The victim(s) should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered we will balance this aspect and the need to balance our duty and responsibility to protect other children; - The nature of the alleged incident(s) including whether a crime might have been committed and consideration of any display of harmful sexual behaviour; - The ages of the pupils involved; - The developmental stages of the pupils involved; - Any power imbalance between the pupils (e.g. is the alleged perpetrator significantly older?
+Does the victim have a disability or learning difficulty? - If the alleged incident is a one-off or a sustained pattern of abuse (the sustained pattern of abuse may not just be of a sexual nature); - That sexual violence and sexual harassment can take place within intimate personal relationships between peers; - Whether there are ongoing risks to the victim, other children or staff; - Other related issues and wider context, including links to any forms of child exploitation.